|

 representation of fantasy forms.

-SOURCES OF IMAGES FOR
+OF IMAGES FOR PICTURES

-Beginning artists have choices for finding
+Beginning artists have choices for finding subject

-subject matter.
+matter.

-The first is to observe from actual subjects that we see, either
+The first is to observe from actual subjects that we see, either from

-about specific form color and detail by looking closely and drawing
+color and detail by looking closely and drawing what we see.
+With imagination,

-what we see.
-With imagination, unless we have a very good knowledge
+unless we have a very good knowledge of some form, we will probably

-realistic. (realism matches nature or reality).
-With fantasy or
+get results that are not too realistic. (realism matches nature or reality).

-horse or a dragon.
+of a horse or a dragon.

 SOME PICTURES TELL STORIES